Navigating Pregnancy with Fibromyalgia: A Comprehensive Guide for Expectant Mothers

 During pregnancy, your pain might intensify and you might find daily tasks more challenging.
 Feelings of worry or sadness may also increase, and concerns about childbirth are common.

-A study in Israel involving 112 pregnant women with fibromyalgia revealed several risks.
+Most people who are pregnant and who live with fibromyalgia give birth to healthy, full-term babies.
+A study in Israel involving 112 pregnant women with fibromyalgia revealed some potential risks, but the evidence is limited.
 These women1:

-• had a higher chance of having smaller babies
+• had a higher chance of having smaller babies, although this isn't necessarily a cause for concern

-• had excessive amniotic fluid surrounding the baby.
+• had more amniotic fluid surrounding the baby.

 Pain & discomfort